 WALK, JOG OR SPRINT?

 Runners, swimmers, skiers and many other athletes can decide whether they want to specialise in marathons or sprints.
 We musicians don’t have that choice: we need to be able to do the musical equivalent of both.
-Playing lyrical slow melodies beautifully is a huge and essential part of a cellist’s required skills but we also need to be able to do the high-speed sprint pyrotechnics – and these very often come immediately after (or just before) the lovely slow stuff!
+Playing lyrical slow melodies beautifully is a huge and essential part of a cellist’s required skills but we also need to be able to do the high-speed stuff – and those sprints and pyrotechnics very often come immediately after (or before) the lovely slow stuff!

 The cello is quite a large, cumbersome instrument and is not ideally suited to high-speed virtuosity.
-Compared to the violin, saxophone, clarinet, and many other more virtuosic (fast-response) instruments, the distances between the notes on the cello are greater, and the instrument speaks slower.
-Taking an analogy from the world of motor vehicles, the cello would be somewhere between a truck (double bass) and a Ferrari (violin).
-In the animal world, it would be somewhere between an elephant and a hummingbird: a large sheep perhaps??!!
+Compared to the violin, saxophone, clarinet, and many other more virtuosic (fast-response) instruments, not only are the distances between the notes on the cello greater but also the instrument speaks slower (with more effort required to articulate each new note).
+Taking an analogy from the world of motor vehicles, the cello would be somewhere between a truck (double bass) and a Ferrari (violin) – so perhaps a camping van (RV)?
+In the animal world, it would be somewhere between an elephant and a hummingbird: a large sheep (or a small cow) perhaps??!!

 “Fast” is a very interesting and wide concept.
 When looking at the problems posed by a “fast passage” we need to differentiate between the different types of problems that fast playing can pose.
 Some fast passages are very short, with only a few fast movements following on from each other rapidly in succession.
 Rather than “fast” passages we probably think of these as “tricky” bits.
 Here the main problem is the rapid coordination of just a few different movements.
-At the other extreme, we can have very long fast passages, in which problems of endurance, reading, memory and inner visualisation are added to the speed/coordination requirements.
+At the other extreme, we can have longer fast passages, in which problems of endurance, reading, memory and inner visualisation are added to the speed/coordination requirements.
+And mixed in with these “difficult” fast bits there are other moments (notably tremolo and slurred trills) when we play very fast but without any difficulty whatsoever (see below).

 When analysing speed-based problems it is useful to be able to somehow measure the “speed” at which our notes are happening.
 For vehicles, we measure their speed by the distance travelled over a certain time (km/hr) but this is not at all useful on musical instruments (except perhaps for the double bass!).
 If we go inside the vehicle, to the engine, we start to get closer to a useful measuring concept with rpm (revolutions per minute), which when transposed onto a musical instrument would be bpm (beats per minute) or, even more useful for us, npm (notes per minute).
 So how fast is fast according to these measures, in music and, more specifically, on the cello?